Mike Belkin: 1966

 Having not competed in singles in any main draws of grand slam tournaments in 1965, Belkin played in two in 1966.
 At Roland Garros he lost in the first round, to Pancho Guzmán in four sets.
 At Wimbledon, Belkin reached the second round.
-He defeated Australian Jim Moore in straight sets before falling to No. 4 seed Manuel Santana 0–6, 1–6, 2–6.
-In 1967 he again did not compete in a grand slam event.
+He defeated Australian Jim Moore in straight sets before falling to that year's eventual champion, Manuel Santana.